mhoehle/hoehleatsu.github.io/_posts/2020-01-22-wcascrape.md

 sugarcoat the result.
 The aim of the post is thus to substantiate that this last place was purely due to lack of competitors. 😃
-Since at the time of the analysis, my results were not yet part of the [WCA results database](https://www.worldcubeassociation.org/results/misc/export.html), the idea was to use web-scraping from the live feed to pull my results and compare them to the database.
+Since at the time of the analysis, my results were not yet part of the [World Cube Association (WCA) results database](https://www.worldcubeassociation.org/results/misc/export.html), the idea was to use web-scraping from the live feed to pull my results and compare them to the database.
+The resulting R code is available from [github](https://raw.githubusercontent.com/hoehleatsu/hoehleatsu.github.io/master/_source/2020-01-22-wcascrape.Rmd) and is described below.

 ## Scraping WCA live results

-WCA competition results are reported live, i.e. as they are entered.
-The results can be queried and a dynamically generated web page displays the information.
+WCA competition results are reported live, i.e. as they are entered, by a dynamically generated web page.
 Below is shown the round 1 results of the [Berlin Winter Cubing2020](](https://live.worldcubeassociation.org/competitions/BerlinWinterCubing2020)).
 In case of the traditional Rubik's cube (aka.
 3x3x3) event, one round of the competition consists of 5 solves.
 A trimmed mean is computed from the five solve times (aka.
 Ao5) by removing the best and worst result and averaging the tree remaining results.

 <center>
 <img src="{{ site.baseurl }}/figure/source/2020-01-22-wcascrape/liveresults.png">
 </center>

-From discussions in the Competitor's Area it sounds that usually those last ranks are occupied by parents accompanying their kids to the competition.

 The data science job is now to automatically scrape the above results as they become available.
 In other words dynamically generated pages are to be scraped.
 The post [RSelenium Tutorial: A Tutorial to Basic Web Scraping With RSelenium](https://thatdatatho.com/2019/01/22/tutorial-web-scraping-rselenium/) provided help here, including an explanation on how to change the [web driver version](https://sites.google.com/a/chromium.org/chromedriver/downloads) to match the installed Chrome version.
 The  [`Rselenium`](https://cran.r-project.org/web/packages/RSelenium/index.html) based scraping code to get the above table looks as follows.